Japanese giant salamander

-An investigation into the plight of the Japanese giant salamander, an amphibian considered “vulnerable” to extinction according to the IUCN, as well as the deeper questions behind its decline.
+An investigation into the plight of the Japanese giant salamander, classified as “vulnerable” to extinction by the IUCN, and the roots of its decline.

 Who is protecting them?
 What systems are in place to stop them from going extinct?